 The wine that shocked us all was the 2004 Jordan Cabernet Sauvignon.
-I opened two different bottles of 2004—a standard 750mL and a 1.5 liter—so we could assess the wines for differences in maturity of aromas, flavors and tannins due to the slower aging that occurs in bigger bottle formats.
+We opened two different bottles of 2004—a standard 750mL and a 1.5 liter—so we could assess the wines for differences in maturity of aromas, flavors and tannins due to the slower aging that occurs in bigger bottle formats.
 The 2004 Jordan Cabernet is still very much in its youthful primary stage of maturing for both the 750mL and 1.5L bottles; however, the larger format bottle is already showing promise of a deeper integration and complexity amongst the silky tannins, lively acidity and black fruit structure.
 Because 2004 was a challenging vintage, there have been rumblings in the past about how long it would age and how it would taste five years after its release.
 It’s never tasted better.
 Even Winemaker Rob Davis thinks this wine has really hit its stride in the last year—and shows no sign of slowing down.

-Sean and I were so impressed with the wine he decided to feature 2004 magnums in the November offering to Jordan Estate Rewards members.
+We were so impressed with the wine, Guest Services decided to feature 2004 magnums in the November offering to Jordan Estate Rewards members.
 (If you aren’t on our mailing list, click here to receive our monthly e-newsletter.)
 In my opinion, magnums are great whether one prefers young or mature wines.
 For those that really appreciate the complexities of a more mature wine, these magnums may be an excellent addition to their cellar, as the larger bottle allows for a slower aging process to occur, ultimately delivering greater depth and complexity to both the texture and development of the secondary components.
 Also, the “sweet spot”–the point at which the primary and secondary components are mingling with each other in perfect harmony–will last a few years longer in the magnum.
 On the flip side, magnums are a good choice for those that like their wines youthful and fruity as they will remain that way longer.